absent42/Aqara-T2-bulb/README.md

 # Aqara-T2-bulb
 Zigbee2MQTT external converter with Dynamic RGB Effects for the Aqara T2 RGB bulb.

-*This converter will be included in Zigbee2MQTT 2.7.2 and no longer needed after tat release*
+*This converter will be included in Zigbee2MQTT 2.7.2 and no longer needed after that release*

 Dynamic RGB Effects have the following properties: